My Name Is Rachel Corrie

 My Name Is Rachel Corrie is a play based on the diaries and emails of activist Rachel Corrie, who was killed by an Israeli soldier when she was aged 23.
-It was jointly edited by journalist Katharine Viner and actor Alan Rickman who also directed it.
+It was jointly edited by journalist Katharine Viner and actor Alan Rickman, who also directed it.

-Rachel Corrie (April 10, 1979 – March 16, 2003) was an American Evergreen State College student and member of the International Solidarity Movement (ISM) who traveled to the Gaza Strip during the Second Intifada.
-She was killed in the Gaza Strip by a Caterpillar D9R armored bulldozer operated by the Israel Defense Forces (IDF) while protecting the family home of local pharmacist Samir Nasrallah from demolition by the IDF.
+Rachel Corrie (10 April 1979 – 16 March 2003) was an American Evergreen State College student and member of the International Solidarity Movement (ISM) who travelled to the Gaza Strip during the Second Intifada.
+She was killed in the Gaza Strip by a Caterpillar D9R armoured bulldozer operated by the Israel Defense Forces (IDF) while protecting the family home of local pharmacist Samir Nasrallah from demolition by the IDF.

 Initial stagings and response

 Alan Rickman first staged My Name is Rachel Corrie in April 2005 at the Royal Court Theatre, London, and the play went on to win the Theatregoers' Choice Awards for Best Director and Best New Play, as well as Best Solo Performance for actress Megan Dodds.

 The play was scheduled to be transferred to the New York Theatre Workshop in March 2006.
-However, the New York theatre decided that, because of its political content, the play was to be "postponed indefinitely", after the artistic director polled numerous Jewish groups to get their reaction to the play.
+However, the New York theatre decided that, because of what it deemed to be political content, the play was to be "postponed indefinitely", after the artistic director polled numerous Jewish and Zionist groups for their reaction to the play.
 Rickman and Viner denounced the decision and withdrew the show.

 Rickman said: "I can only guess at the pressures of funding an independent theatre company in New York, but calling this production "postponed" does not disguise the fact that it has been cancelled.
 This is censorship born out of fear, and the New York Theatre Workshop, the Royal Court, New York audiences – all of us are the losers."

 The play ran as a commercial production at the Minetta Lane Theatre in Greenwich Village in the fall of 2006.

 Reviews

 The play received the following review from Michael Billington in April 2005:

-The production was reviewed by Peter Birnie of the Vancouver Sun January 29, 2008:
+The production was reviewed by Peter Birnie of the Vancouver Sun 29 January 2008:

-The American record-music producer Clive Davis gave a short assessment of the play for The Times in April 2005:
+The theatre critic Clive Davis gave a short assessment of the play for The Times in April 2005:

 Other stagings

 My Name Is Rachel Corrie played at the West End's Playhouse Theatre in London from March through May 2006.
 In July 2006 Josephine Taylor took over the role and the show played the Galway Arts Festival, before moving to the Edinburgh Fringe in August.
-It opened at the Minetta Lane Theatre in New York in October 2006, with Megan Dodds returning as Corrie, and closed on December 17, 2006.
+It opened at the Minetta Lane Theatre in New York in October 2006, with Megan Dodds returning as Corrie, and closed on 17 December 2006.